I Made Paula Deen’s Pumpkin Cheesecake with Gingersnap Crust

 Ever since then, I make a cheesecake for Christmas dessert as an alternative to the usual fruit cake traditionally made by Jamaicans since I am not fruitcake’s biggest fan.
 I’ve also added cookies to the lineup because clearly being overworked on Christmas morning is something I look forward to.

-I found two pumpkins randomly growing in my backyard and asked my followers for some recipes because for a small family, that’s a lot of pumpkins!
+I found these two pumpkins growing in my backyard and asked my followers for some recipes because for a small family, that’s a lot of pumpkins!
 My sis Kimberley suggested pumpkin cheesecake which threw me (and everybody else on the thread) for a loop.
 Most of us hadn’t thought of a pumpkin cheesecake before.

 I couldn’t find Graham crackers in my supermarket so I picked up a pack of ginger cookies for my crust.
 Ginger and pumpkin, so Autumny right?
 It worked SO well!
 Try it!

 MAN!
 It was SO good!
 I got away.
 I went all the way in.
-The crust was a little hard, maybe I baked it too long…Also the tops had cracks, it wasn’t a nice, pretty, smooth, professional-looking cheesecake.
+The crust was a little hard, maybe I baked it too long… Also, the tops had cracks, it wasn’t a nice, pretty, smooth, professional-looking cheesecake.
 But it was insanely delicious!

-This was the easiest cheesecake recipe ever which totally begun a new holiday tradition my family looks forward to every year.
 Have you ever had pumpkin cheesecake?
 What are your thoughts?
 Thanksgiving dinner is coming up, put on your pumpkin patch outfits and try this one out!

 This looks great,i just might try it 🙂